runag/workstation-runagfile/README.md

 iwr -UseBasicParsing "https://raw.githubusercontent.com/senotrusov/sopkafile/main/deploy.ps1" | iex
 ```

 2. At this point, Git Bash should be installed by the first script.
-Start Git Bash (regularly, as your user), and run the following:
+Start Git Bash (as your regular user) and run the following:

 ```sh
 ~/.sopka/bin/sopka